anachrocomputer/HexClock/README.md

 e.g. vacuum fluorescent, LED, LCD,
 Panaplex, Numitron,
 electromechanical flip-type.
-If we add octal times (0000-7777) then the display will be compatible with Nixie tubes, edge-lit digits, projection displays, and any other type of decimal (0-9) digit displays.
+If we limit ourselves to octal times (0000-7777) then the display will be compatible with Nixie tubes, edge-lit digits, projection displays, and any other type of decimal (0-9) digit displays.